omeka/omeka-s-developer/docs/key_concepts/access_control_lists.md

 There are three ways to run a permission check.

 ### ACL Service
+Where the ACL service is available, there are two methods: `userIsAllowed()` and `isAllowed()`.
+See Services and Factories for more information.

 ```php
 // Get the ACL service:
 $acl = $this->getServiceLocator()->get('Omeka\Acl');